jawwadilyasmr/FinTechProject2/README.md

 **Model Performance**

 The optimized history of loss function is shown in the graph below.
 From the graph, it is evident that the loss function from the training data and real data has been minised and the gap between the two are really small or unnoticeable.
 This shows that the data is neither underfit or overfit.
-Also, the datasets training and testing accuracy is high.
+Also, the datasets training and testing provides a reasonable accuracy with good predictability.
 ![](images/2.PNG)

 **Model Preditiction of future 30 days S&P/ASX200 Index Price**